drone-plugins/drone-docker/DOCS.md

     insecure: false
 ```

-Publish and image with multiple tags:
+Publish an image with multiple tags:

 ```yaml
 pipeline: